NikleshPhabiani/Notes/Book_Notes.md

     * To say there are no secrets left would mean that we live in a world with no hidden injustice.
 Slavery was once considered normal until it was identified as an injustice.

-    * In econimics, disbileif in screts leads to faith in efficient markets.
+    * In economics, disbileif in screts leads to faith in efficient markets.
 However, this leads to a bubble and ultimately the market crashes.

     * There are many more secrets, and will yield to only relentless searchers.